denmarkmeralpis/listenable/README.md

 Listenable is a Rails DSL that connects your ActiveRecord models to dedicated listener classes using `ActiveSupport::Notifications`.

 Instead of cluttering your models with callbacks, you declare listeners in `app/listeners`.
 Listenable automatically wires up the callbacks, instruments events, and runs your listener methods.
+It supports both synchronous (blocking) and asynchronous (non-blocking) execution modes.

 ## Installation